josephmarube/the_stars/examples/sql_to_json_mapping.md

 WHERE tp.transaction_id = 3;
 ```

-Step 3 — Get the log entries for that transaction:
+And finally we get the logs for the same transaction:

 ```sql
 SELECT log_id, event_type, message, logged_at